What is a Fever?

 Fever

 A fever is a temporary increase in your body temperature, often due to an illness, like the flu.
-It’s part of your body’s defense system, as a slight fever activates your body’s immune system, making it harder for the bacteria and viruses that cause the infections to survive.
+It’s part of your body’s defense system, as a slight fever activates your body’s immune system, making it harder for the viruses that cause the infections to survive.
 If you have a fever, it’s a pretty good bet that something out of the ordinary is going on with your body.

 What are the symptoms of a fever?